 The unnamed storm, pictured, was first discovered on December 5 2010 by NASA’s Cassini spacecraft.
 Images from the spacecraft show a massive disruption being produced by the storm and even shows the storm’s head catching up with its tail as it circles the planet.

-Click here to view larger version of the image or visit the NASA Jet Propulsion Laboratory website for more images.
+Click here to view a larger version of the image or visit the NASA Jet Propulsion Laboratory website for more images.

-According to Andrew Ingersoll, a member of the imaging team at the California Institute of Technology in Pasadena, Saturn has entered violent stage in its weather patterns, “Saturn is not like Earth and Jupiter, where storms are fairly frequent.
+According to Andrew Ingersoll, a member of the imaging team at the California Institute of Technology in Pasadena, Saturn has entered a violent stage in its weather patterns, “Saturn is not like Earth and Jupiter, where storms are fairly frequent.
 Weather on Saturn appears to hum along placidly for years and then erupt violently.
 I’m excited we saw weather so spectacular on our watch.”

 This is the most intense storm seen on the planet since the mission began and is 500 times larger than the previous record holder.
 Cassini is recording over 10 lightening strikes a second on the planet and the storm is so intense the satellite has been struggling to record each individual strike, despite its millisecond resolution.